At UCLA there are 4 types of Waste:

 Depending on the type of waste you have, will determine the process and guidelines that must be followed.

 For General Inquires about Hazardous Waste call (310) 206-1887

-UCLA Facilities Management manages the Regular Waste and Recyclables programs on campus.
+UCLA Facilities Management and Sustainability manages the regular, recyclables, and universal waste programs on campus.

 For household hazardous waste (including electronics and batteries), visit the S.A.F.E. website for more information.